babel/website/docs/faq.md

 the 6to5 featureset is very comprehensive, supporting every ES6 syntactic feature.
 With built-in support for emerging standards such as [Flow](http://flowtype.org) and [JSX/React](/docs/usage/jsx) it makes it extremely to integrate.

+## What is a transformer?

+A transformer is a module that is ran against your code that transforms it.
+For example, the `arrowFunctions` transformer has the very specific goal of transforming [ES6 Arrow Functions](/docs/tour#arrows) to the equivalent ES3.
+This allows transformers to be disabled and enabled at will which is critical in the current fast paced development environment.

+## Why are there `Array.from` and `Object.assign` calls in my code?!
+These functions don't exist!

+This is a known [caveat](/docs/caveats).
+This is because 6to5 compiles to ES3 syntax but with ES5 and ES6 methods.
+This is essential to emulate a complete ES6 environment so your code wont break!
+You see, ES6 features such as [iterators](/docs/tour#iterators) and [symbols](/docs/tour#symbols) require a lot of logic to work, and to accurately support these it would mean **a lot** of boilerplate smoshed into your codebase.
+This is the approach taken by other transpilers but 6to5 approaches it quite differently.

+You have two options, depending on your use case:

+ - Use the wonderful [core aliasing optional transformer](/docs/usage/transformers#core-aliasing).
+This is recommended if you're writing a library.
+ - Or use the bundled 6to5 [polyfill](/docs/usage/polyfill).
+This is recommended if you're writing an entire application.